-It is no secret that Colombian coffee producers are providing the specialty coffee industry with some of the best and most exciting coffees in the world the world right now.
+It is no secret that Colombian coffee producers are providing the specialty coffee industry with some of the best and most exciting coffees in the world right now.
 In fact, according to Sprudge's coverage of the 2016 U.S. Barista Championship, 11 of the final 18 competitors competed with a Colombian coffee.
 Colombian coffee isn't some nondescript medium-dark coffee that you buy are some fast food chain or gas station; Colombian coffee is exciting, delicious, and extremely diverse in taste.

 In 2014 we were honored to be invited to the first ever Cauca Best Cup competition, hosted by our importer, Cafe Imports, and Colombian exporter, Banexport.
 If you haven't read about Matt's trip in 2014, you can read about it here and here.
 It was a direct result of Matt's trip that led to us buying two of our favorite coffees last year from brothers Enodth and Clodomiro Paz Mosquera.

 Again in 2015, we were invited to serve as judges for the Cauca Best Cup Competition, alongside coffee roasters and buyers from around the world.
 In summation, the trip was full of drinking delicious coffee, cupping and scoring some amazing coffees, socializing with other coffee professionals, and scores of fun.
 For a full rundown, I encourage you to read Cafe Imports' blog on the trip here.